News & Trends - Pharmaceuticals

 Minister Butler also emphasised the importance of future readiness, noting, “There is a huge pipeline of new medicines and treatments coming, and that is why our Government undertook the Health Technology Assessment Review.
 The HTA Review will improve access to new health technologies and medicines and make the HTA processes simpler and easier for consumers, clinicians, and industry.”

-Medicines Australia CEO Liz de Somer expressed relief at the Government’s decision but criticised the situation’s handling.
+Medicines Australia CEO Liz de Somer expressed relief at the government’s decision but criticised the situation’s handling.

 “Minister Butler has made the right call.
 An additional meeting is required so patients can access the latest innovative medicines as soon as possible,” she said.
+“Proper consultation could have circumvented the need to involve the Minister and alarm patients who are waiting for access to lifesaving and life-changing medicines.

 “It is patients – taxpayers – who are impacted the most when PBS decisions are delayed.
 The HTA Review has demonstrated Australians do not receive timely access to new medicines.
 This does not need to be exacerbated by PBAC deferring consideration of new medicines in 2025.”